-If you are interested in a promotion or a transfer, submit a completed application form.
+If you are interested in a promotion or a transfer, a completed Cass County application must be submitted.
 You are not guaranteed a promotion simply because a vacancy may occur.
 Instead, promotions will be based on information documented by our performance evaluation process, including outstanding work performance, levels of skills and training, demonstrated reliability, your current disciplinary status, as well as position availability, and the qualifications of external candidates, if applicable.

 We reserve the right to transfer employees if it is in the best interest of the County.
 If offered and you accept a transfer, you must notify your current Department Head.
-The transfer will be negotiated between the Department Heads, but will be delayed no longer than 30 days.
+The transfer will be negotiated between the Department Heads but will be delayed no longer than 30 days.